chazgiese/Stera-Icons/docs/ICON_VERSIONING.md

 ## Overview

-Each icon variant (regular, bold, filled) has metadata tracking:
+Each icon variant (regular, bold, filled, filltone, linetone) has metadata tracking:
 - `versionAdded`: The package version when the icon was first added
 - `dateAdded`: ISO timestamp when the icon was first added
 - `lastModified`: ISO timestamp of last modification
-- `svgHash`: MD5 hash of the optimized SVG for change detection
+- `svgHash`: SHA-256 hash from Figma export for change detection

 ## Metadata Storage Location